 The Boardwalk runs down the Lake Michigan shore in the town of Manistique.
 Go for an early morning walk or take an afternoon and picnic in the park.
 You can view the Manistique Lighthouse or ships passing by.
 It is a wonderful way to spend a day.
 You can spend as much or as little time there.
 It’s really beautiful to walk out on the jetty to the lighthouse.
 As you can see from the picture, the sunsets are incredible.
 Highly recommend early Fall if you’re wanting a more peaceful, quiet time.

 (while you’re in the area, you might want to check out the somewhat popular Kitch-Iti-Kipi aka: The Big Spring.
 I didn’t add this to the list as it’s a pretty popular place)

 Tahquamenon Falls State Park

-This doesn’t fall into a typical off the beaten path place, but I just had to mention it.
-We visited this area in September and during a weekday.
+This doesn’t fall into a typical off-the-beaten-path place, but I just had to mention it.
+We visited this area in September on a weekday.
 It was almost empty!
 We actually went twice in one day.
 (We wanted to get some pictures later in the day.)
 TIP: Paradise is actually a very small, very expensive little town.
 We made the mistake of running out of propane and having to fill up there.
-It was the highest propane costs we’ve ever paid.
-So gas up, fill your propane tanks and arrive with everything you need or you’ll be paying extremely high prices there.
+It was the highest propane cost we’ve ever paid.
+So gas up, fill your propane tanks, and arrive with everything you need or you’ll be paying extremely high prices there.

 Bete Grise Sea Arch